 All initial ARCP reviews will be remote.
 Remote ARCP panel's will sit between 7- 30 June 2021.
 The panel will review the evidence presented in the e-portfolio and an outcome recommendation will be made.

 You will be informed of your ARCP outcome 5 days following your ARCP.
 Those with eportfolio ARCP forms should check their eportfolio for their outcome.

 - If you receive an outcome 1 or 6 this is the end of the process

 - If you receive an outcome 5 (further evidence required) you will have a short window of 2 weeks from the date of your ARCP to submit the missing evidence as specified by your ARCP panel.
 You will be informed of your further ARCP outcome on 20 July 2020.

-- If it is expected you may receive an outcome 2, 3 or 4 (adverse outcome), you will be required to attend a face to face ARCP within two weeks of your initial ARCP this will be done remotely via Teams and you will be sent an invitation with a link to join the meeting at a specific alloted time.
+- If it is expected you may receive an outcome 10.2, 2, 3 or 4 (adverse outcome), you will be required to attend a face to face ARCP within two weeks of your initial ARCP this will be done remotely via Teams and you will be sent an invitation with a link to join the meeting at a specific alloted time.

 Face to face meetings